-- 1. To make the website more accessible, patients should be able to: - Change the size of the text; some people with a visual impairment need information in a large font size. - Change the colour of the background; some people cannot read text if there is insufficient contrast between text and background. - Use the sitemap button, as this will make it easier for people with communication impairments to find information on the website. - Access website information via screen readers and translation software (such as Browesaloud®5) especially for people with visual impairments. - 2.
-A Communications Handbook6 with basic images of common BSL and Makaton symbols should be available in the reception enabling staff to communicate more effectively with patients who have communication impairments. - Although we understand that people with communication needs often attend appointments with their carers; staff should reduce reliance on carers, family and friends to relay information to the individual.
-This is because it compromises a patients' right to privacy and dignity. - 4.
-The complaints/compliments procedure should be available in a variety of formats such as large print.
+- 1. To make the website more accessible, patients should be able to: - Change the size of the text; some people with a visual impairment need information in a large font size. - Change the colour of the background; some people cannot read text if there is insufficient contrast between text and background. - Access website information via screen readers and translation software (such as Browesaloud®5) especially for people with visual impairments. - 2.
+A Communications Handbook6 with basic images of common BSL and Makaton symbols should be available in the reception enabling staff to communicate more effectively with patients who have communication impairments. - 3.
+Staff should receive training on AIS. - 4.
+Visual impairment and deaf awareness training should be provided for all staff members as an annual roll on programme.
+This would enable staff to know how to communicate better with a deaf/blind person. - 5.
+Staff should be trained on how to provide information in an accessible format for patients with learning disabilities. - 6.
+If the fire alarm does not have red flashing light then the surgery should consider changing it so that there is a flashing red light as well when the alarm sounds.
+This will allow Deaf people to know when the fire alarm goes off. - 7.
+The complaints/compliments procedure should be available in a variety of formats such as large print. - 8.
+All staff members should be provided with training on how to use the hearing loop.
+The hearing loop should also be checked regularly to ensure it is working. - 9.
+The surgery should display a poster about the Accessible Information Standard on the noticeboard.
+If possible, this information should be available on an A3 poster.